darqos/darqos/README.md

 ## Target Platforms

-The best way to try it is to use a Raspberry Pi with an HDMI monitor and a USB mouse and keyboard.
+The best way to try it is to use a Raspberry Pi 400 with an HDMI monitor, a USB mouse and keyboard, and a USB "soundcard".
 Both wired and wireless Ethernet are supported.
 This is the primary development target.

+A Raspberry Pi 4 will also work fine.

 It is also intended to work on tablets and mobile phones.
 Some work has been done on the original PinePhone platform; this will likely